opensearch-project/project-website/_posts/2024-11-22-faiss-byte-vector.md

 ## How does Faiss work with byte vectors internally?

 Faiss doesn't directly support the `byte` data type for vector storage.
 To achieve this, OpenSearch uses a  [`QT_8bit_direct_signed` scalar quantizer](https://faiss.ai/cpp_api/struct/structfaiss_1_1ScalarQuantizer.html).
 This quantizer accepts float vectors within the signed 8-bit value range and encodes them as unsigned 8-bit integer vectors.
-During indexing and search, these encoded unsigned 8-bit integer vectors are decoded back into signed 8-bit original vectors for distance computation.
+During indexing and search, these encoded unsigned 8-bit integer vectors are decoded back into the original signed 8-bit vectors for distance computation.

 This quantization approach reduces the memory footprint by a factor of four.
 However, encoding and decoding during scalar quantization introduce additional latency.
 To mitigate this, you can use [SIMD optimization](https://opensearch.org/docs/latest/search-plugins/knn/knn-index#simd-optimization-for-the-faiss-engine) with the `QT_8bit_direct_signed` quantizer to reduce search latencies and improve indexing throughput.